forsyde/DeSyDe/tutorial.md

         +---------+
     ```

-So, if we want to write a file `applications.xml`, we can start by adding the actors with ports and then connecting
+So, starting with Sobel, we want to write a file `sobel.xml` by adding the actors with ports and then connecting
 everything with channels.
 This is the content of the file:

     <?xml version="1.0"?>